 - Emergency fund to cover at least 6-12 months in case of job loss or other emergencies.

-- Down Payment for a Mortgage or a New Car
+- Down Payment for a Mortgage or Vehicle

 - Computer Equipment